-Joannides was head of Psychological Warfare at JM/WAVE in Miami, the CIA’s largest and best-funded satellite station, although he apparently lived in New Orleans much of the time, where two training camps were located north of Lake Pontchartrain.
+Joannides was head of Psychological Warfare at JM/Wave in Miami, the CIA’s largest and best-funded satellite station, although he apparently lived in New Orleans much of the time, where two training camps were located north of Lake Pontchartrain.
 One of his primary duties was supervising the Cuban Student Directorate (DRE), an anti-Castro exile group.
 When Oswald first arrived in New Orleans, he attempted to infiltrate the DRE before starting a one-man chapter of the pro-Castro Fair Play for Cuba.
 Soon Oswald had a confrontation with some members of the DRE in the streets of New Orleans that led to newspaper and radio coverage, sheep-dipping Oswald as being pro-Castro.

 Immediately after the assassination, all information the press initially received about Oswald was released through DRE members in Miami on orders of Joannides.
 In other words, in his role as a propaganda expert, Joannides shaped initial press coverage on Oswald.
-Keep in mind, the assassination was essentially organized through JM/WAVE’s ZR/RIFLE Program.
+Keep in mind, the assassination was essentially organized through JM/Wave’s ZR/Rifle Program.
 So Joannides’ work in this area must be viewed as psychological warfare conducted on the unsuspecting American public.

 When the House Committee on Assassinations was formed in the 1970s, Congress sent two researchers to investigate the CIA files on the assassination, which could not be removed from Langley.
-Strangely, Joannides was brought out of retirement to stonewall and block those two investigators so all trails into JM/WAVE could not be followed.
+Strangely, Joannides was brought out of retirement to stonewall and block those two investigators so all trails into JM/Wave could not be followed.
 But how transparent can you get, really?
 There should have been massive objection to Joannides as anything but a suspect in this case, and he certainly should not have been allowed to become the primary gatekeeper on CIA files.

 Harvey instructed his wife to burn all his papers upon his death.
 When asked why this was done, John M. Whitten, who briefly investigated the assassination before being replaced by Angleton himself, replied: “He was too young to have assassinated McKinley and Lincoln.
 It could have been anything.”
 Strangely, Harvey’s obvious connections to this case have never really been been explored in the mainstream media.

 3) David Morales

-Morales was already the CIA’s top assassin in Central America when Harvey recruited him into the ZR/RIFLE project to become his number one go-to assassin after Johnny Roselli.
+Morales was already the CIA’s top assassin in Central America when Harvey recruited him into the ZR/Rifle to become his number one go-to in-house assassin.
 According the E. Howard Hunt’s deathbed confession, Morales tried to recruit Hunt into the assassination plot, but Hunt apparently turned it down, which may be why he became an official CIA fallback patsy backstop.
 There’s a famous quote Morales gave while drunk one night, taking credit for being on the scene when both Kennedy brothers were killed.

 4) David Atlee Phillips.